MattiaZanchetta/MattiaZanchetta/README.md

 ### Hi there, I'm Mattia

 ## I'm a Student and Developer
+- I studied Computer Science at ITI Majorana, Grugliasco, Italy.
+- I have a High School Diploma in Computer Science.
-- I'm studying Computer Science at ITI Majorana, Grugliasco.
+- I'm currently studying Computer Science at University of Turin, Italy.

 <br />